madrilene/eleventy-excellent/src/posts/daily/wacky-wednesday-for-2025-03-05.md

 ---
 title: "🤪 Wacky Wednesday for 2025-03-05"
+permalink: "/archive/wacky-wednesday-for-2025-03-05/"
-description: "This week's email highlights intriguing links from Slack communities, all safe for work!"
+description: "This week&#39;s email highlights intriguing links from Slack communities, all safe for work!"
 date: 2025-03-06 03:54:39.305172+00:00
 ---